AlinaXZ/synergy-based-co-adaptive-framework-for-ulp-control/README.md

 # synergy-based-co-adaptive-framework-for-ulp-control
+Ziwei Chang's Master thesis

-Master Thesis - Simultaneous Control of Multiple Degrees of Freedom in Upper Limb Prosthetics using sEMG and IMU Sensors with a CoAdaptive Machine Learning Framework
+Simultaneous Control of Multiple Degrees of Freedom in Upper Limb Prosthetics using sEMG and IMU Sensors with a CoAdaptive Machine Learning Framework

+submit v1.0 on 13.11.2024